In 1960, a cartoon won an Emmy for the first time ever.

 Huck Beyond His Own Show

-Huckleberry Hound kept showing up for decades after 1962.
+Huckleberry Hound kept showing up for decades after his original run ended.
 A few of his bigger appearances:

 - Yogi’s Gang (1973)